 If you suspect a breach of a highway weight or width restriction in Buckinghamshire, you can report this to the Trading Standards Service.

 Freight Community Toolkit

-Buckinghamshire County Council has produced a Freight Community Toolkit that can be used by volunteers to monitor and report freight movements in their local area.
+We have produced a Freight Community Toolkit that can be used by volunteers to monitor and report freight movements in their local area.
 The Freight Community Toolkit includes a guidance note, code of conduct, vehicle guide and survey form to assist volunteers.

-Buckinghamshire County Council will review the information that is received and conduct an initial assessment to identify if further investigation or action is required.
+We will review the information that is received and conduct an initial assessment to identify if further investigation or action is required.
 This process will involve engagement with the appropriate Local Area Forum.

 If you have any questions or require assistance accessing the Freight Community Toolkit, contact firstname.lastname@example.org.